magento/devdocs/guides/v1.0/frontend-dev-guide/layouts/layout-practice.md

 <u>Step 2: Define the templates</u>

-Similar to the way they defined the layout on the previous step, OrangeCo define the template which is used for rearranging the links:
+Similar to the way they defined the layout on the previous step, OrangeCo defines the template which is used for rearranging the links:

 **`app/code/Magento/Customer/view/frontend/templates/account/customer.phtml`**